mikegcoleman/workshop/readme.md

             }
         )

+    You should get a message that you successfully added the user:

+        Successfully added user: { "user" : "tasks", "roles" : [ "dbOwner" ] }

 4) Close the mongo shell by typing exit

         exit

 ### 1.3 - Start and test our application

-Now that the application is installed and the database configured, the application is ready to be started.
+Now that the application is installed and the database configured it is ready to be started.

 ***Note**: The following steps are performed from the Lightsail instance command line*